JabRef/user-documentation/en/ai/preferences.md

 **Requirements**: > 0

 The "context window size" in our application helps the AI remember and respond to conversations more effectively by keeping the most recent messages within a sliding window.
 As new messages are added, older messages are removed to make room, ensuring the AI always has the latest context.
 This feature enhances the AI's ability to provide accurate and relevant responses by focusing on the most current parts of the conversation, similar to how we remember the latest parts of a discussion.
 This process is managed automatically, so you can enjoy a smoother and more natural conversation experience without any additional effort.
+For the advanced user, we recommend to check the context window of the Large Language Model is trained on to find the largest possible parameter.

 ### Temperature